Energinet-AIG/MTB/README.md

   Read more about the regulations for grid connection of new facilities here: [danish](https://energinet.dk/regler/el/nettilslutning) or [english](https://en.energinet.dk/electricity/rules-and-regulations/regulations-for-new-facilities).

-## Dependencies
-  Dependencies are installed by running `pip install -r requirements.txt`  in the respective tool subfolder.
-Note that the PSCAD doesn't yet contain a "requirements.txt" file but rather a "01 Read me.txt" mentioning the required packages that you manually need.

 ## Getting Started
   To get started, follow the Quickstart Guides on the PP-MTB wiki [Home](https://github.com/Energinet-IG/PP-MTB/wiki) page of the [PP-MTB GitHub](https://github.com/Energinet-AIG/PP-MTB).
 Here you will find guides for the Excel-Sheet, PowerFactory, PSCAD and the plotter.

+## Requirements

+  Dependencies are installed by running `pip install -r requirements.txt`  in the respective tool subfolder.
+Note that the PSCAD doesn't yet contain a "requirements.txt" file but rather a "01 Read me.txt" mentioning the required packages that you manually need.

 ## Contribution
   If you are interested in contributing, please feel free to file an issue.
 This is done by using the PP-MTB [Issues](https://github.com/Energinet-AIG/PP-MTB/issues) tab.
 Here you can report bugs, feature requests or improvements, but please check for known issues beforehand.